Our mission

 Accesibility

 Cordboard robots is not another STEAM robotics kit.
-We design free robotic plans and good practices how to use it at school.
-We propose only tools that are available and easy to source worldwide.
+I design free robotic plans, develop free apps and good practices how to use it at school.
+I propose only tools that are available and easy to source worldwide.

 Since for any robot you need a minimal set of electronic components you have to source yourself we try to use as little of them as possible and only components that are widely available worldwide such as BBC Micro:Bit and regular servo motors.